r54y/r54y/README.md

 # Hey there! 👋

-I'm Say, a Developer based in New Mexico, USA.
+I'm Sway, a Developer based in New Mexico, USA.

 I code and build whatever I can imagine.

 If an idea pops into my head, chances are I'll build it and ship it.

-## 🧰 My Tech Stack
+## My Tech Stack

 My main tech stack is: